indreek/pg-migrator/README.md

   * Migrate to a specific version forward or backward
   * Subfolder deep search for migration scripts
   * All or nothing (Transactional migration)
-  * Can use on any system that can connect to target PostgreSQL database
+  * Can use on any system that can connect to target PostgreSQL database (No remote session required)

 ## Installation